Max Altitude

 Tapovan is famous for the Sadhus who come here for meditation.
 It is also the base camp for the expeditions going to Mt.
 Shivling.
 It offers the direct, bigger sight of Mt.
 Shivling which is considered one of the most sacred and beautiful mountains.
 Do not miss the sight of Mt.
 Meru and Bhagirathi peaks.
 Pilgrims are not allowed to camp in Tapovan unless they have a permit.

-After a grueling trek, Tapovan serves as the perfect place for solitude.
+After a gruelling trek, Tapovan serves as the perfect place for solitude.
 Here you will find mountain goats roaming around, just as you are, and a great view of the Gaumukh Glacier.
 End your strained yet memorable day by resting peacefully in tents.

 Yes, again you have to cross the rocky terrain and moraines of the glacier.
 Descending is more difficult than ascending they say, you will realize this now as you make your way around the boulders.
 Watch your steps and move gradually.
 Try to relive the moments while you retrace the steps.
 Enjoy the forested sections of Bhojwasa once again with its flora and fauna.